schnensch0/zelk/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If possible add screenshots to help explain your problem.

 **Setup**
  - OS: [e.g. Windows]